RaphaelSchindler/NotebookWebsite/_posts/2017-02-26-understanding-computers-and-cognition.md

 * * *

-> Our commitment is to developing [sic] a new ground for rationality---one that is as rigorous as the rationalistic tradition in its aspirations but that does not share the presuppositions behind it."
+> Our commitment is to developing [_sic_] a new ground for rationality---one that is as rigorous as the rationalistic tradition in its aspirations but that does not share the presuppositions behind it.
 <p delete-line/>
 And:
 <p delete-line/>